 In September 2001 Iain Duncan-Smith appointed Nigel Shadow Secretary of State for Wales, and in October 2003, Nigel was appointed to the Welsh Affairs Select Committee.
 In November 2004, he was appointed Vice-Chairman of the Conservative Party, with specific responsibility for overseeing Conservatives Abroad and mobilising the Conservative vote overseas.

 In December 2005, Nigel returned to the backbenches to concentrate on his work in Parliament.
 He joined the Council of Europe and the Western European Union as an appointee of the Prime Minister.
 Nigel served for three years on the Culture, Media and Sport Select Committee until July 2009 and then on the International Development Select Committee until June 2010.

 Nigel is a former Chairman of the sub committee on agriculture of the Council of Europe and former Vice Chairman of the Technology and Aerospace Committee of the Western European Union.
-He is a former Chair of the All Party Parliamentary Groups on Egypt and Identity Fraud.
-He is a former Chairman of Conservative Friends of India.
+He is a former Chair of the All Party Parliamentary Groups on Egypt and Identity Fraud, and a former Chairman of Conservative Friends of India.

-On 8th June 2010, Nigel was elected as one of three Deputy Speakers of the House of Commons.
-It was the first time elections had been held for the roles and Nigel topped the poll.
-He served as First Deputy Chairman of Ways and Means until September 2013, when he returned to the back benches.
+On June 8th 2010 Nigel was elected as First Deputy Chairman of Ways and Means, and a Deputy Speaker of the House of Commons.
+This was the first time elections had been held for the roles and Nigel topped the poll.
+He served as First Deputy Chairman of Ways and Means until September 2013, when he then returned to the back benches.